thephez/docs-core/docs/reference/transactions-special-transactions.md

 The Quorum Commitment (QcTx) special transaction adds the best final commitment from a [Long-Living Masternode Quorum](../resources/glossary.md#long-living-masternode-quorum) (LLMQ) Distributed Key Generation (DKG) session to the chain.

 Since this special transaction pays no fees, it is mandatory by [consensus rules](../resources/glossary.md#consensus-rules) to ensure that miners include it.
-Exactly one quorum commitment transaction MUST be included in every [block](../resources/glossary.md#block) while in the mining phase of the LLMQ process until a valid commitment is present in a block.
+Exactly one quorum commitment transaction MUST be included in every {term}`block` while in the mining phase of the LLMQ process until a valid commitment is present in a block.

 If a DKG failed or a [miner](../resources/glossary.md#miner) did not receive a final commitment in-time, a null commitment has to be included in the special transaction payload.
 A null commitment must have the `signers` and `validMembers` bitsets set to the `quorumSize` and all bits set to zero.
 All other fields must be set to the null representation of the field’s types.